jphalimi/PythonForMIC/Doc/library/subprocess.rst

 Exceptions raised in the child process, before the new program has started to execute, will be re-raised in the parent.
-Additionally, the exception object will have one extra attribute called :attr:`child_traceback`, which is a string containing traceback information from the child's point of view.
+Additionally, the exception object will have one extra attribute called :attr:`child_traceback`, which is a string containing traceback information from the childs point of view.

 The most common exception raised is :exc:`OSError`.
 This occurs, for example, when trying to execute a non-existent file.
 Applications should prepare for